 We’ll ask you for information such as your name and contact information, your email address, and, if you travel with us, your passport details.
 We collect your personal data for three main reasons:

-When you visit our website, to give you the best possible experience, based on what you want to find out and which device you’re using.
+When you visit our website or use our mobile and/or tablet apps, to give you the best possible experience, based on what you want to find out and which device you’re using.

 So we can contact you successfully, if you get in touch or ask us for information.